 Arrive at a concurrence at the observations.
 If the concurrence cannot be reached, escalate the issues to the PPQA Manager and the operations head, if required.

-Classify the observations into major or minor non-compliance issues based on their impact or observations.
+Classify the observations into functional or non functional non-compliance issues based on their impact or observations.

 Identify and arrive at the relevant stakeholders responsible for closure of NC’s and the schedule for closure.